Background pattern

 Use in athletes:

-This medication contains letrozol, which may produce a positive result in doping control tests.
+This medication contains letrozol, which may produce a positive result in doping tests.

 The tablet can be taken with or without food and should be swallowed whole with a glass of water or other liquid.

-Continue taking Letrozol Vir every day for the time your doctor tells you to.
+Continue taking Letrozol Vir every day for the time indicated by your doctor.
 You may need to take it for months or even years.
 If you have any doubts about how long you should take Letrozol Vir, consult your doctor.

 You should only take this medication under strict medical supervision.
-Your doctor will periodically monitor your situation to check that the treatment has the desired effect.
+Your doctor will periodically check your condition to ensure that the treatment has the desired effect.

 If you take more Letrozol Vir than you should